MachineLemonade/docs/v0.8/setting-up-airflow-emails.md

 # Airflow Email Alerting

 Airflow emails are a useful way to get notified of DAG retries, failures, and anything else you want to custom set through the [email util](https://github.com/apache/airflow/blob/master/airflow/utils/email.py).
-By default, Astronomer does not bundle in a SMTP service to send emails through Airflow, but there are a number of easy (and free)options you can incorporate.
+By default, Astronomer does not bundle in a SMTP service to send emails through Airflow, but there are a number of easy (and free) options you can incorporate.

-This guide will walk through setup with 2 services:
+This guide will walk through setup with 2 services, equivalent in functionality:

 1. Sendgrid
 2. Amazon's Simple Email Service (SES)

 Which tool you use is up to you.
-Check out the guidelines below.

 ## Sendgrid